nasa/pyrefine/_sources/index.rst.txt

 Adaptation Driver
 ==================
 The adaptatation driver orchestrates the adaptation components to perform the adaptation.
+The bootstrap class generates the initial mesh from a CSM script.

 .. toctree::
    :maxdepth: 1

+   refine/bootstrap.rst
    adaptation_driver.rst

 Adaptation Components